Filter-Bubble/Mobile-Network-Tracking-Review/ChromeHistory_instructions.md

 ## End of study period (wave 2):

-12. Go to [Your Chrome History](chrome://history/) (if it doesn't open type this into your chrome browser: chrome://history/)
+12. Go to your chrome history by typing this into your browser: chrome://history/
 13. Use the search function and scrolling down to answer the questions below (in the Google Form)

 ## Form to test the data collection yourself